 Childhood obesity is a worldwide problem and eating behaviour is an important factor influencing the development of obesity.
 The habit of eating more than necessary develops in early childhood and often remains present throughout adulthood.
-A multidisciplinary treatment programme in preschool children led to an enhancement of eating behaviour leading to reduced food intake.
+A new multidisciplinary treatment programme in preschool children has led to an enhancement of eating behaviour leading to reduced food intake.

 By Gianni Bocca